informalsystems/hermes/guide/src/query_connection.md

 ## Query the identifiers of all channels associated with a given connection

-The identifiers of the channels associated with a given connection can be queried with the `query connection channels` command:
+Use the `query connection channels` command to query the identifiers of the channels associated with a given connection:

 ```shell
 USAGE: